demetres12/seip-lab/README.md

 ```java
 java -jar gradeshistogram/target/gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar gradeshistogram/src/main/resources/grades.txt
 ```
 Notice that the `jar-with-dependencies.jar` is the executable.
+Keep in mind that we use the `maven-assembly-plugin`, in order to package dependencies into the main .jar output file.